-We are part of Cumbria County Council and as such abide by their policies, procedures and rules.
+We are part of Cumberland Council and as such abide by their policies, procedures and rules.
 Cumberland Council is the 'data controller' under the UK General Data Protection Regulation and is committed to protecting your privacy when you use its services including the services provided by Active Cumbria.

 As an Active Partnership we are contracted by Sport England to carry out a number of activities.
 In this instance, Sport England are the 'data controller' and we are a 'data processor'.
 Sport England will still be responsible for decisions about how your personal data is used.

 The information we collect via this Website may include:

 Any personal information we collect from this website will be used in accordance with the Data Protection Act 2018 (DPA 2018) and other applicable laws.
 The details we collect will be used:

 Before we collect and use personal data, we must be able to demonstrate that there is a lawful basis for us to do so.
 The UKGDPR provides six lawful bases for processing personal data:

 Our lawful basis for collecting and using personal data varies depending on why we have collected it and what we will do with it.
 Whenever we collect personal data directly from you we will set out our lawful basis as clearly as we can, or links to the information you need.
 If we receive personal data about you from a third party, we will use reasonable efforts to identify our lawful basis where it is possible and practical for us to do so.